Exact formulas for the normalizing constants of Wishart distributions for graphical models: Computing the normalizing constant IGdeltaIp

-This result shows that it is straightforward to integrate over edges and nodes that are not involved in the equations for the additional edges $(i,j)\in\bar{\mathcal{E}}\setminus\mathcal{E}$ needed to make a graph chordal.
-So, given a non-chordal graph $G$, it is helpful to find an ordering such that $|\bar{\mathcal{E}}\setminus\mathcal{E}|$ is minimized.
+As seen in Example~\ref{G5example}, the equations corresponding to the additional edges $(i,j)\in\bar{\mathcal{E}}\setminus \mathcal{E}$ complicate the integral significantly.
+Therefore, given a non-chordal graph $G$, it is desirable to find an ordering such that $|\bar{\mathcal{E}}\setminus\mathcal{E}|$ is minimized.
 This ordering is given by a perfect ordering of a minimal chordal cover of $G$, where minimality is with respect to the number of edges that need to be added in order to make $G$ chordal.
-Using Proposition \ref{prop_chordal}, we can compute the normalizing constant corresponding to a minimal chordal cover of $G$.
-The question remains, how can one compute the normalizing constant of $G$ from the normalizing constant of a minimal chordal cover of $G$?
-In the following theorem, we show how one can compute the normalizing constant of a graph $G$ from the normalizing constant of the graph resulting from adding one additional edge $e$ to $G$.
+Using Corollary~\ref{prop_chordal}, we can compute the normalizing constant corresponding to a minimal chordal cover of $G$.
+The question arises: How can one compute the normalizing constant of $G$ from the normalizing constant of a minimal chordal cover of $G$?
+In the following theorem, we show how one can compute the normalizing constant of a graph $G$ that results from removing one edge from a chordal graph.
+Such graphs are said to have \emph{minimum fill-in equal to} $1$.